|Dr. David S. Salisbury

 |Dr. Salisbury and anaconda (Eunectes sp.)|

 I primarily teach courses in the Department of Geography and the Environment, and in the Environmental Studies and International Studies programs.
-Two of my classes have received attention from the press both within the University (see Artes Liberales page 3: Geography professor brings the Amazon to Richmond) and in the larger community (Richmond Times-Dispatch article: UR students’ research helps protect wildlife and plants in Afghanistan or an MP3 podcast from a WCVE 88.9 FM (local NPR) December 4, 2009 interview with John Ogle).
+A few of my classes have received attention from the press both within the University (see Artes Liberales page 3: Geography professor brings the Amazon to Richmond) and in the larger community (Richmond Times-Dispatch article: UR students’ research helps protect wildlife and plants in Afghanistan or an MP3 podcast from a WCVE 88.9 FM (local NPR) December 4, 2009 interview with John Ogle).
 Below are a few courses I’ve taught or will be teaching at the University of Richmond.
 For more detail click on the teaching tab at the top of the page.

 - IS 400/ENVR 391/GEOG 401 Senior Seminar: Transboundary Political Ecology